 “Everything is connected, and balance is key.
-I create to express the voice of nature and challenge the viewer's perception of reality.”
+I paint what I want , and I create to express the voice of nature and challenge the viewer's perception of reality.”

 Patricia Daher’s work is autobiographical and visionary.
 Her conceptual, symbolic, and colorful pieces explore the connectivity between the state of the environment, and emotional states.
 The connection of everything, and the necessity of caring for the environment voiced throughout her eclectic collections of paintings, sculptures, drawings, collages, installations, and social performances.
 Daher’s paintings and drawings are an exploration of color combinations and forms that manifest unseen worlds and concepts felt through mental images and empathy.
 Her vibrant palette and use of organic forms and repetition mimic the vibrancy and worlds, micro and macro, found in nature.
 Daher visualizes the finished piece first, and proceeds to execute it.

 With a background in Mathematics, she approaches the art-making process from the perspective of a scientist; embracing the freedom to master and experiment with new mediums and techniques, study color combinations, create connections, and explore new concepts and patterns.
 She finds joy in making pieces that engage the audience, encourage dialogue, and invite a change in perspective.